 - cash outside of your bank accounts – the OR is interested in significant amounts of case, not the money you have in your purse for this week’s shopping.

-Items or possessions – list things worth more than £500 each.
-This is the current value you could sell the item for, not what it originally cost.
+- Items or possessions – list things worth more than £500 each.
+This is the current value you could sell the item for, so the secondhand amount, not what something originally cost.
 As the application says “It’s very unlikely that items you need for your daily life (eg washing machine, sofa, refrigerator) will be sold.”
 Only list your possessions, not your partner’s or children’s things.

 - Compensations or legal claims – the long list of possible claims includes personal injury, employment tribunals and PPI mis-selling.
 If you go bankrupt it is likely that any money from these will be paid to the Official Receiver.
 If you have claims that may be large, consider delaying bankruptcy until it is clearer how much you will get – it’s important that you take debt advice about this before submitting your application.